 c.
-Dosage and Frequency
+Dosage and frequency

 The use of GCs should be limited to the treatment of an acute flare-up and should not be used prophylactically.
 Rather, an increase in disease activity should be recognized early and treated promptly to avoid unnecessarily high doses and prolonged GC administration to limit complications.
 Despite this, doses of oral prednisone (max.
-1mg/kg body weight per day, usually 40-60mg per day) may be necessary in the acute management of IBD tapering over a period of several weeks to a maximum of three to four months.
+1mg/kg body weight per day, usually 40-60mg per day) may be necessary in the acute management of IBD, tapering over a period of several weeks to a maximum of three months.
 A too-cautious tapering regime will lead to unnecessary side effects while tapering too fast carries the risk of a relapse.

-Intravenous hydrocortisone 300mg/day or methylprednisolone 60-80mg/day by continuous drip or in divided doses may be used for severe disease and normally requires hospital admission.
+Intravenous hydrocortisone 400 mg/day or methylprednisolone 60-80mg/day by continuous drip or in divided doses may be used for severe disease and normally requires hospital admission.
 GC doses are individualized and demand specialist oversight in combination with other appropriate therapeutic agents.
-A small proportion of patients with IBD, especially after frequent and/or prolonged GC exposure, become corticoid dependent.
+A small proportion of patients with IBD, especially after frequent and/or prolonged GC exposure, become corticoid dependent which is normally avoided by appropriate escalation of advanced therapies (immunomodulators, biologics and small molecules)